avraham/hass_radarr_actions/README.md

     text: "{{ action_response['message'] }}"
 ```

-You can create more intents for specific tasks.
-For example, excluding older than 2 years would be great for adding new and upcoming movies with very high success rate.
+You can create more intents for specific tasks, or different Radarr instances.
+For example, an intent excluding movies older than 2 years would be great for adding new and upcoming movies with very high success rate.
 ```yaml
 RadarrAddUpcomingMovie:
   action: